 If a student receiving special education services is scheduled to graduate under the Minimum Program or in accordance with the provisions of his or her IEP, the student's ARD committee will determine whether the general EOC assessment is an accurate measure of the student's achievement and progress and, if so, whether successful performance is required for graduation, or whether an alternative assessment is more appropriate.
-STAAR Modified and STAAR Alternate are the alternative assessments currently allowed by the state.
-[See Standardized Testing for additional information.]
+STAAR Alternate 2 are the alternative assessments currently allowed by the state.
+[See Standardized Testing on page 56 for additional information.]